Published 1999-06-12. Last modified 2020-08-24.

 - estimate a timeline, costs and identify risks

-In the end they concluded that the market opporunity was indeed great, the startup could probably come to market in three to four months, a viable business plan could be formulated, a technical strategy was not difficult, and implementation costs were within current cash flow.
-There was a problem, and an insurmountable one: the CEO and the CTO didn't enjoy the type of work that the business plan required.
+In the end they concluded that the market opportunity was indeed great, the startup could probably come to market in three to four months, a viable business plan could be formulated, a technical strategy was not difficult, and implementation costs were within current cash flow.
+There was a problem, and an insurmountable one: the CEO and the CTO didn’t enjoy the type of work that the business plan required.
 They were simply the wrong people for the job.
 This assignment was clearly a non-starter.

 Let’s look at how they came to this conclusion.

 The Rise of ASPs